syoyo/tinyexr/examples/exrview/README.md

 # exrview

-Simple OpenEXR viewer using TinyEXR.
+Simple cross-platform OpenEXR viewer using TinyEXR, bullet3's windows library and nukler UI library.
+Currently only EXR image with RGB channels can be displayed.

 ## Requirements